PhucHuwu/Generate_video_web_app/README.md

 -   Support for public image URLs and base64 data URLs
 -   Automatic image upload to Cloudinary
 -   Optional GROQ integration for enhanced descriptions

+-   Uses Google Gemini for primary image captioning; falls back to OpenRouter when Gemini errors or is unavailable.

 ### Authentication